thisissepehr/IR_search_engine/README.md

 ## Overview

-for this Project, as Search Engine has been developed, that allowes for the User to search tough the articles collecetd by [CORD19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html), which is a COVID-19 reasearch paper database.
+For this Project a Search Engine has been developed that allows the User to search through the articles collected by [CORD19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html), which is a COVID-19 reasearch paper database.

 ## Running the Project

 ### Using  Docker
-The whole Project has been developed, so that it can be easilty executed and deployed using the single Docker command.
+The whole Project has been developed so that it can be easily executed and deployed using the single Docker command.

 -  `docker-compose up`

-This will create a Docker App, which will consitst out of two containers.
+This will create a Docker App, which will consist of two containers.
 One Backend Contianer, which runs the Python and Javascript code.
 The second contianer hosts the MySQL Database.

 ## Executing the Indexer
 **SYNOPSIS:**